 Reference is made to the announcement of the Bank dated December 19, 2023 (the "Announcement") in relation to, among others, the appointment of Joint Company Secretary and the Authorized Representative of the Bank.
 Mr. Luo Feng has been appointed as a joint company secretary of the Bank (the "Joint Company Secretary") with effect from December 19, 2023 and his term of office will expire upon the expiry of the term of office of the sixth session of the Board.
 Ms. Chan Yin Wah, the current company secretary of the Bank, will act as the other Joint Company Secretary with effect from December 19, 2023 to assist Mr. Luo in discharging his duties as a Joint Company Secretary.
-In addition, on December 19, 2023, the Board resolved to appoint Mr. Luo Feng as the Authorized Representative of the Bank pursuant to Rule 3.05 of the Listing Rules with a term of office until the expiry of the term of office of the sixth session of the Board.
-On the same date, Ms. Chan Yin Wah ceased to act as the Authorized Representative under Rule 3.05 of the Listing Rules.
+In addition, on December 19, 2023, the Board resolved to appoint Mr. Luo Feng as the Authorized Representative of the Bank pursuant to Rule 3.05 of the Listing Rules with a term of office until the expiry of the term of office of the sixth session of the date of the Announcement, the Authorized Representative under Rule 3.05 of the Listing Rules.
 As at the date of the Announcement, the Authorized Representatives of the Bank under Rule 3.05 of the Listing Rules are Mr. Zhang Rongsen and Mr. Luo Feng.
 For details, please refer to the announcement of the Bank disclosed on the website of the Hong Kong Stock Exchange dated December 19, 2023.